Coursera is the world’s leading online learning platform, especially for those who seek reputable and career-enhancing certificates.

 Since most of the people that take courses on Coursera do so because of the certificates, accessing the course without an express need for a course certificate should be an option that some people may want to exploit.

-That’s what “auditing” a free course is a possibility on Coursera.
+That’s why “auditing” a free course is a possibility on Coursera.

 Auditing in itself is an accounting concept.
 But on Coursera, it means something else entirely.
 It means you can audit a course if you’re going to learn from that course but aren’t willing to be examined.